For many people with ADHD, medication is part of the strategy to minimize symptoms.

-The right dose of the right ADHD medication can do a bunch of stuff:
+The right dose of the right ADHD medication can do a bunch of stuff including:

 But, it can be so darn subtle.
-Especially, the longer-acting types of ADD/ADHD drugs I wrote about last week.
-How can you tell if your Vyvanse or Concerta is working?
-Or not.
+Especially, longer-acting types of ADHD drugs like Concerta and Vyvanse.

 The best way to know if your ADHD medication is doing its job is to know what job you need it to do.